Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 																print(data)
 																						-> This does not require close function, as it is done automatically

+Modules :
+			Modules are simply the reusable code which we import in our programs.
+Its same as libraries in C.
+	Some of the modules are :
+								math -> can perform all mathematical operations. keyword -> can see all the keywords. random -> can get any random numbers. datetime -> can get date and time.
+								If we want to search what are the modules present in our pc, command help('modules')

 OOPs Concepts :	Object oriented programming is a way that is used for efficiency and non repitative.
 				In this way we will create an object to solve the problem.